Implement skippable video ads

 Skippable video ads on Ad Exchange are not the same as TrueView ads and cannot be marketed to your customers as such.
 Here are the primary differences between skippable video ads and TrueView:

 - TrueView is available on a cost-per-view (CPV) basis, but Ad Exchange skippable video ads are only available on a cost-per-impression (CPM) basis.
-Ad Exchange buyers can charge their customers on a CPV basis, but they’ll pay for the underlying skippable impressions on a CPM basis.
+Buyers can charge their customers on a CPV basis, but they’ll pay for the underlying skippable impressions on a CPM basis.

 - TrueView ads increment the YouTube view count of the media file when users choose not to skip the ad, but Ad Exchange skippable video ads do not, even when the media file is hosted on YouTube.